 A time of fun frolic and bonding the summer camps have become a much awaited event as much for the parents as for the children.
 Drama, Music, Sports activities and Pre Vocational Skill Training Programme are some of the highlights of these summer camps.
 During the camps the districts take the initiative to develop children's hidden qualities through all these workshops.
-The dual intention of these is to also create an awareness among parents and the community at large regarding the MPR TCs in their respective districts.
-In the last few years this programme has picked up huge momentum among the parent groups too as they are completely involved not just in supporting but also participating in music, dance and drama events on the finale day!
+The dual intention of these is to also create an awareness among parents and the community at large regarding the MPRTCs in their respective districts.
+In the last programme has picked up huge the parent groups too as they are not just in supporting but also music, dance and drama events on few years this momentum among completely involved participating in the finale day!